vitessio/website/README.md

 ## CSS/SASS

 The Vitess website uses [Bulma](https://bulma.io/), a CSS (and SASS) framework that provides all kinds of variables, utilities, and components.

-**⚠ If you are running Hugo locally and your .sass file changes are not getting picked up:** make sure you have [installed the "extended" version](https://gohugo.io/getting-started/installing/) of the `hugo` binary.

 # Releasing a new version of the documentation